Athene (gamer): Political career and activism

 Boumaaza entered politics in 2000, and joined the progressive party, Young Green.
 The party was the youth organization of Groen, formerly known as Agalev.
 He was, at the age of 20, chosen as a political candidate for Agalev and participated in the Belgian local elections, 2000.

 In 2005, Boumaaza co-founded the Belgian political organization, NEE.
 Boumaaza operated as the official spokesperson and led the organization.
 NEE was a political movement aimed at voters who felt dissatisfied with the political climate.
-As voting is mandatory in Belgium, NEE provided people with the ability to cast blank votes in dissatisfaction.
-NEE would therefore not occupy their seat in case of election.
+As voting is mandatory in Belgium, NEE provided dissatisfied voters with a means to vote that an elected seat be unoccupied, rather than unlawfully casting a blank votes.
 NEE participated in both the Belgian local elections, 2006 and in the Belgian federal election, 2007 but did not receive enough votes to earn a seat in the city council or senate.

-Boumaaza spear-headed protests against net neutrality in 2014 during events such as DreamHack.
+Boumaaza spear-headed protests against ISP sales models that undermined net neutrality in 2014 during events such as DreamHack.